FundyPhytoPhys/BalticO2/Manuscript/BalticO2_MS.md

 ## Picocyanobacteria cell counts {.unnumbered}

-Picocyanobacterial cells mL^-1^ were estimated using linear regression models of OD at 680 nm or 720 nm vs. calibration counts of cell suspension densities (cell mL^−1^) (Table S1).
+Picocyanobacterial cells mL^−1^ were estimated using linear regression models of OD at 680 nm or 720 nm vs. calibration counts of cell suspension densities (cell mL^−1^) (Table S1).
 The OD of cultures was measured using MCMIX-OD PSI Multicultivators (Photon Systems Instruments, Drásov, Czech Republic) and cell suspension density measures were conducted using an ImageXpress Pico Digital microscope equipped with CMOS camera and LED+ image autofocus (ImageXpress Pico Automated Cell Imaging System, Molecular Devices, LLC., CA, USA).
 Culture samples were preserved with 4% glutaraldehyde and kept at -80°C until the microscopy measures.
 Fixed samples of culture  (V = 10 µL) were transferred to Tissue Culture (TC)-treated surface, flat bottom black 96-well plates (Corning® Falcon® Microplate, MilliporeSigma, Merck, Darmstadt, Germany) containing 200 µL of f/2 media and centrifuged using a Beckman J-20 centrifuge with a swinging bucket JS-4.3 rotor at 4500 rpm (Beckman Coulter, Brea, California, United States).
 Cells were imaged with the Cy5 channels (Excitation: 630/40 nm; Emission: 695/45 nm; Dichroic: 655 nm) using selectable confocal geometries, which allowed us to distinguish cyanobacterial cells from co-occurring heterotrophic bacteria, and counted using a 63x objective in fluorescence imaging modes.
 Quantitative analysis on images acquired from automated microscopy obtained from 96-well microplates was performed using CellReporterXpress Image Acquisition and Analysis Software.
-The actual cell number mL^-1^ was calculated based on the dilution factor and selected count area from each well [@wlodkowicRecentProgressCytometric2022].
+The actual cell number mL^−1^ was calculated based on the dilution factor and selected count area from each well [@wlodkowicRecentProgressCytometric2022].

 <br>

 ## Pigment content and pigment ratio {.unnumbered}

 Whole-cell absorbance spectra of picocyanobacteria cells were collected using an integrating cavity spectrophotometer (CLARiTY 17 UV/Vis/NIR, On-Line Instrument Systems, Inc., Bogart, GA, USA) according to the method proposed by @blakeSituSpectroscopyIntact2012.
 The sample and reference observation cavities of the spectrophotometer were filled with 8 mL of f/2 medium at salinity 8 PSU.
 After establishing a baseline absorbance spectra from 375 to 710 nm, 4 mL culture medium was replaced with 4 mL of culture in the sample cavity.
 Pathlength corrected absorbance per cm was calculated using Jávorfi coefficients [@javorfiQuantitativeSpectrophotometryUsing2006].
-We then conducted estimations of pigment content (µg mL^-1^) including Chlorophyll *a* (Chl *a*), Carotenoids (Car), Phycoerythrin (PE), Phycocyanin (PC), and Allophycocyanin (APC) from the PC-rich_077 and PE-rich_127 *Synechococcus* sp. cultures.
+We then conducted estimations of pigment content (µg mL^−1^) including Chlorophyll *a* (Chl *a*), Carotenoids (Car), Phycoerythrin (PE), Phycocyanin (PC), and Allophycocyanin (APC) from the PC-rich and PE-rich *Synechococcus* sp. cultures.
 These estimations were based on established linear correlations between pigment content, determined through extraction methods [@stricklandPracticalHandBook1972; @bennettComplementaryChromaticAdaptation1973], and absorbance values of individual pigment peaks (Car; 480 nm, PE; 565 nm, PC; 620 nm, APC; 650 nm, and Chl *a*; 665 nm) obtained from whole-cell absorbance spectra (Table S2).
 We also summed PE, PC, and APC protein to total Phycobiliproteins content.
-We then calculated the Car to Chl *a* ratio and the ratio of the sum of Phycobiliproteins to Chl *a* (µg:µg) for each strain (Fig. S3).
+We then calculated the Car to Chl *a* ratio, and the ratio of the sum of Phycobiliproteins to Chl *a* (µg:µg) for each strain (Fig. S3).

 <br>

 ## PSII effective absorption cross section of PSII, turnover time of PSII photochemistry, and photochemical quenching coefficient {.unnumbered}

-We harvested 4 mL of picocyanobacteria cultures for photophysiological characterizations repeatedly across the growth trajectories.
-For the low oxygen cultures, to ensure functional measurements were taken at low O~2~ of ~ 2.5 µM, we bubbled gently with N~2~ from a gas cylinder during measurements.
-[O~2~] was verified in culture samples for functional measurements using oxygen optodes (PyroScience, Germany) inserted (data not presented).
+We harvested 4 mL of picocyanobacteria cultures repeatedly across the growth trajectories for photophysiological characterizations.
+For the low oxygen cultures, to ensure photophysiological measurements were taken at low O~2~ of ~ 2.5 µM, we bubbled gently with N~2~ from a gas cylinder during measurements.
+[O~2~] was verified in culture samples for photophysiological measurements using oxygen optodes (PyroScience, Germany) inserted (data not presented).

-We used Fast Repetition & Relaxation chlorophyll fluorescence (FRRf) [@kolberMeasurementsVariableChlorophyll1998] (Solisense, USA), with a lab built temperature control jacket (22℃), to apply a series of XX excitation flashlets of 1.2 µs to drive saturation, followed immediately by logarithmically spaced flashlets to track relaxation, fit using the onboard Solisense LIFT software [@falkowskiEstimationPhytoplanktonPhotosynthesis1993; @kolberMeasurementsVariableChlorophyll1998].
+We used Fast Repetition & Relaxation chlorophyll fluorescence (FRRf) [@kolberMeasurementsVariableChlorophyll1998] (Solisense, USA), with a lab built temperature control jacket (22℃), to apply a series of XXX excitation flashlets of 1.2 µs to drive saturation of PSII variable fluorescence, followed immediately by logarithmically spaced flashlets to track relaxation of variable fluorescence.
+Induction/relaxation trajectories were fit using the onboard Solisense LIFT software [@falkowskiEstimationPhytoplanktonPhotosynthesis1993; @kolberMeasurementsVariableChlorophyll1998].

 We used a double tap protocol [@xuConnectivityPhotosystemII2017], where FRRf induction/relaxation trajectories were collected during a rapid actinic light curve sequence increasing in steps of 10 s at 0, 20, 40, 80, 160, and 320 µmol photons m^−2^s^−1^ PAR.
-We applied 1 s darkness between the sequential 10 s steps of the light response curves, to allow re-opening of PSII.
-Flashlets and actinic light were delivered from LED emitters centred at 445, preferentially exciting chlorophyll; 470, preferentially exciting phycourobilin (PUB); 530, preferentially exciting phycoerythrin (PE); or 590 nm, preferentially exciting phycocyanin (PC).
+We applied 1 s darkness between the sequential 10 s steps of the light response curves, to allow re-opening of PSII immediately after application of the sequential increasing light steps.
+Flashlets and actinic light were delivered from LED emitters centred at Ex~445nm~,  preferentially exciting chlorophyll; Ex~470nm~,, preferentially exciting phycourobilin (PUB); Ex~535nm~, preferentially exciting phycoerythrin (PE); or Ex~590nm~, preferentially exciting phycocyanin (PC).
 Excitation flashlets and actinic light wavebands were matched for each run.
-These actinic and excitation wavebands in turn approximated 4 of our 7 growth light wavebands (450, 470, 530 & 620 nm), allowing us to evaluate *in situ* photosynthetic performance for those cultures.
+These actinic and excitation wavebands in turn approximated 4 of our 7 growth light wavebands (450, 470, 530 & 620 nm), allowing us to evaluate *in situ* photosynthetic performance for those culture conditions.

 Flashlet power delivered to the samples during the 1.2 µs flashlet duration was adjusted to achieve saturation of variable fluorescence; Ex~445nm~ at 60000 µmol photons m^−2^s^−1^ PAR; Ex~470nm~ and Ex~535nm~ at 25000 µmol photons m^−2^s^−1^ PAR; while for Ex~590nm~ excitation power at 14000 µmol photons m^−2^s^−1^, calibrated using a quantum sensor (LI-250, LI-COR, Inc.) in the temperature controlled cuvette.

-We estimated effective absorption cross section of PSII (σ~PSII~; nm^2^ quanta^−1^); turnover time of PSII photochemistry (τ~PSII~; µs); and the photochemical quenching coefficient (q~P~)  XXXXCITATION using the FRRf induction curves, following [@xuConnectivityPhotosystemII2017].
+We estimated effective absorption cross section of PSII (σ~PSII~; nm^2^ quanta^−1^); turnover time of PSII photochemistry (τ~PSII~; µs); and the photochemical quenching coefficient (q~P~) using the FRRf induction curves, following [@xuConnectivityPhotosystemII2017].

 <br>

 ## PSII electron flux {.unnumbered}

 We calculated (Eq.
-(1)) an uncalibrated fluorescence based estimator for volumetric electron transport, *JV*~PSII~, (k × e^−^ L^−1^ s^−1^) under Ex~445nm~, blue; Ex~470nm~, blue-green; Ex~535nm~, green; or Ex~590nm~, orange excitation bands [@oxboroughDirectEstimationFunctional2012; @boatmanImprovingAccuracySingle2019; @tortellUserGuideApplication2021].
+(1)) an uncalibrated fluorescence based estimator for volumetric electron transport, *JV*~PSII~, (k × e^−^ L^−1^ s^−1^) under Ex~445nm~, blue; Ex~470nm~, blue-green; Ex~535nm~, green; or Ex~590nm~, red-orange excitation bands [@oxboroughDirectEstimationFunctional2012; @boatmanImprovingAccuracySingle2019; @tortellUserGuideApplication2021].

 $$\begin{equation}